All Episodes

 There were many points in this case where caution would have served justice better than bravado.

-And in the rush to condemn a community and a state lost the ability to see clearly.
+And in the rush to condemn, a community and a state lost the ability to see clearly.

-This does not happen much.
+This does not happen much longer.

 Today, we need to learn from this and keep it from happening again to anybody.